 - Keep your emergency contact information up to date via the Student Profile page.

 - If you see a firearm or hear gunfire, go somewhere safe and secure.
 Call 911.
+Alert the dispatch operator you are on the UW Campus.
 Do not investigate the situation.

 - Be cautious when walking outside after dark.
 Travel in groups whenever possible or call to request a Husky NightWalk security guard to accompany you to your destination (within a one-mile radius of campus).

 Your personal belongings

 - Keep your Husky Card secure.
 For most residents, it serves as your building key or your checkbook, and for all residents, your identity.
 Don’t lose it or loan it.

 - Take appropriate steps to secure and insure personal property.

 - Register your bicycle and electronic devices with the UWPD.

 HFS will not, under any circumstances, release room or apartment numbers to any person including friends, relatives and parents without written authorization from the student.
 Although this policy may seem inconvenient at times, it promotes residents’ safety and a more secure living environment within the UW.
 We en-courage you to make sure your family and friends have your address, room number and telephone number, and that they are aware of the UW housing guest policy.

 Protect yourself against the illegal or fraudulent use of your identity.
 Visit the UWPD website for detailed information about how to protect your personal information, mail, credit/debit card numbers, bank records and computer data.

 Protect your personal property

 The UW is not responsible for theft or damage to residents’ property in UW housing.
 To protect your belongings, you are encouraged to: